-Welcome to the Spring Issue of Workforce Solutions Review.
-The past few months reflect a continued wait and see approach that we are all taking towards the economy, politics, COVID-19 and what 2021 holds for business, technology and the workforce in general.
+The past few months reflect a continued wait-and-see approach that we are all taking towards the economy, politics, COVID-19 and what 2021 holds for business, technology and the workforce in general.
 At its best, we are encouraged by impressive labor numbers and signs of economic recovery as business slowly returns to pre-pandemic levels.
-At worst, many of us are still disappointed by continued social isolation and increased levels of hostility to people of all races.
-Our expectations are for something better, something to pin our hopes to, but until that happens, we all continue to find the best in everything we encounter on a daily basis.
-We hope that this issue provides you some diversion in the form of stimulating thought and concepts to review and consider.
+At worst, many of us are still disappointed by continued social isolation and increased levels of hostility toward people of all races.
+Our expectations are for something better, something to pin our hopes to, but until that happens, we all continue to find the best in everything we encounter daily.
+We hope that this issue provides you with some diversion in the form of stimulating thought and concepts to review and consider.
 This particular issue covers a diverse set of topics, so we hope there is something for everyone!

 In “Best of Breed or Unified Solution?
 You Decide!” the collective observations of Dan Vander Hey, Scott Smith, Roy Altman, and Bruno Querenet Onfroy de Breville fuel another discussion of whether you get more bang for your buck by leveraging a plethora of best-of-breed solutions, or instead choosing a comprehensive all-in-one platform?
 It is a common dialogue held between HR, IT and corporate leadership for as long as companies have sought to optimize their solution stack.
 We will address that familiar debate but leave you to make your own assessments on what works for you.

 Who better to respond to the self-titled question “Employee Experience Solutions – What’s all the Hubbub? than employee experience visionary Michael Rudnick.
 Michael has been at the forefront of innovation in employee experience and when he shares his perspectives it is worth reading with intention and taking notes!